zereight/seamless-agent/README.md

 ## Extension Settings

 This extension works out of the box with no configuration required.
+You only need to instruct your agent to use it.

 ## Known Issues